 The ideology of Critical Social Justice (CSJ) is incredibly destructive, and ironically, given its name—incredibly unjust.
 I will assume that the readers of this are familiar with it, and recognize it as a very serious threat to actual justice, as well as being antithetical to a number of principles that true progressives, liberals, and all fair-minded people embrace.
 Here I propose an alternative that I believe will be necessary to stop it.

 I believe that increasing dissatisfaction with various aspects of modern life is the actual driving force fueling the spread of CSJ.
-Out of the various problems, growing financial inequity is one of the most easily identifiable.
+Out of the various problems, growing financial inequality is one of the most easily identifiable.
 It has grown so extreme, with the resulting actual pain being so widespread and obvious, that most reasonable people think that something must be done.
-CSJ currently advertises itself as the solution to this and all other types of inequity, wrongly treating any situation with unequal outcomes as problematic, regardless of the area—as long as it supports the CSJ narrative.
-In reality financial inequity drives almost all others, some of which are not actually found to be objectionable.
-For example, few people seem to be bothered about the large gender imbalance in sanitation workers.
-Why?
-Being a sanitation worker doesn’t pay much, isn’t a desirable job, and confers very little social status.
+CSJ currently advertises itself as the solution, wrongly treating any situation with unequal outcomes as problematic, regardless of the area—as long as it supports the CSJ narrative.

-- taking an existing genuine problem – inequity;
+- taking an existing genuine problem – bad outcomes for significant fractions of the population;

 - providing a simple (if wrong and morally flawed) explanation – sexism/racism;